AnselCmy/MetaR/README.md

 # MetaR

-This repo shows the source code of EMNLP 2019 paper: **Meta Relational Learning for Few-Shot Link Prediction in Knowledge Graphs** [[arxiv](https://arxiv.org/abs/1909.01515)].
+This repo shows the source code of EMNLP 2019 paper: [**Meta Relational Learning for Few-Shot Link Prediction in Knowledge Graphs**](https://www.aclweb.org/anthology/D19-1431/).
 In this work, we propose a Meta Relational Learning (MetaR) framework to do the common but challenging few-shot link prediction in KGs, namely predicting new triples about a relation by only observing a few associative triples.

 <p align="center"><img src='./imgs/overview.png' width='70%' /></p>